mirror/dd-wrt/src/router/python/Doc/reference/compound_stmts.rst

 Additional information on exceptions can be found in section :ref:`exceptions`, and information on using the :keyword:`raise` statement to generate exceptions may be found in section :ref:`raise`.

+.. versionchanged:: 3.8
+   Prior to Python 3.8, a :keyword:`continue` statement was illegal in the :keyword:`finally` clause due to a problem with the implementation.

 .. _with: